Ivy-Apps/di/README.md

 # Ivy DI

-A simple, lightweight, and efficient runtime Dependency Injection (DI) container for Kotlin Multiplatform.
+A simple and lightweight runtime Dependency Injection (DI) container for Kotlin Multiplatform.
 Ivy DI is a small dependency injection library with an intuitive API and limited features.

 In a nutshell, you first register dependency factory functions in the container **Di.register { T() }** and then get instances via **Di.get\<T>()**.